PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

 - an expandable students panel (on the left)
 - main section with the submission to review and annotation menu bar
-- an expandable feedback panel (one the right)
+- an expandable feedback panel (on the right)

 ![decorative](images/assignment-marking-interface.png)